The NEBOSH Construction Certificate: A UK Guide (2026)

 The Construction Certificate is the standard credential for several site-based roles.
 Holders typically move into one of:

-• Site Manager / Project Manager with explicit H&S accountability — for managers who need a recognised qualification underpinning the site safety responsibility their role carries.
+• Site Manager / Project Manager with explicit H&S accountability.
+For managers who need a recognised qualification underpinning the site safety responsibility their role carries.

-• Principal Contractor Representative — the named individual responsible for principal contractor duties under CDM 2015 on a specific project.
+• Principal Contractor Representative.
+The named individual responsible for principal contractor duties under CDM 2015 on a specific project.

-• Designer / Principal Designer H&S competence — for design professionals carrying CDM design-phase duties.
+• Designer / Principal Designer H&S competence.
+For design professionals carrying CDM design-phase duties.

 How long does the qualification take?